-The hygienic fish handling, new improved oven and consumer awareness creation campaigns were organized in the four project target communities in Central and Western regions of Ghana; namely Elmina, Moree, Anlo-Beach and Sekondi/Ngyeresia.
+The Hygienic Fish Handling, New Improved Oven and Consumer Awareness Creation Campaigns were organized in the four Project target Communities in Central and Western Regions of Ghana namely Elmina, Moree, Anlo-Beach and Sekondi/Ngyeresia.
 Each of the campaigns was climaxed with a grand durbar.
-In all, 483 people participated comprising chiefs, chief fishermen, canoe owners, elders, market queens, district assembly representatives, Food and Drugs Authority representatives, fishermen and fish processors/mongers.
-The purpose was to raise awareness on the importance of handling fish under hygienic conditions from net to plate.
-It was also to educate the people on the new improved oven (Ahotor oven).
-The durbar ended successfully.
+In all, 483 people participated in the campaign comprising of Chiefs, Chief Fishermen, Canoe Owners, Elders, Market Queens, District Assembly Representatives, Food and Drugs Authority Representatives and Fishermen and Fish Processors/Mongers.
+The campaign has for its purpose awareness creation on the importance of handling fish under hygienic conditions from net to plate.
+It was also to educate the people on the new improved oven (Ahotor Oven).
+The durbar ended successfully with its objectives achieved.

-SECTION 1 - BACKGROUND
+SECTION 1 BACKGROUND

-Hygienic fish handling campaign is often organized to create awareness among the people on the need to handle fish under hygienic conditions.
-The campaign provides the opportunity to re-sensitize consumers on what to look out for when patronizing fish and fish products.
-This also helps increase awareness level on the new improved fish smoking oven, locally known as Ahotor Oven.
+Hygienic Fish Handling Campaign is often organized to create awareness among the people on the need to handle fish under proper hygienic conditions.
+The campaign gives us the opportunity to re-sensitize the consumers on what to look out for when patronizing fish and fish products.
+This also helps increase people's awareness level on the new improved fish smoking oven which is locally known as Ahotor Oven.

-In line with IR 3 of Year 4 work plan of SFMP, CEWEFIA is to organize a hygienic fish handling and new improved oven campaign among the target communities.
-Consequently, a one-day hygienic fish handling, new improved oven and consumer awareness creation campaign was organized at Elmina, Moree, Anlo-Beach and Sekondi.
-At Moree and Elmina it was held on 31st January, 2018; on 1st February at Sekondi, and on 8th February at Anlo-Beach.
+In line with IR 3 of Year 4 Work Plan of SFMP, CEWEFIA is to organize a Hygienic Fish Handling and New Improved Oven Campaign among the target communities.
+In light of this, a one-day Hygienic Fish Handling, New Improved Oven and Consumers Awareness Creation campaign was organized at Elmina, Moree, Anlo-Beach and Sekondi on 31st January 2018, 1st and 8th February 2018.
+At Moree and Elmina it was held on 31st January, 2018; on 1st February at Sekondi and lastly on 8th February at Anlo Beach.